 Also, don’t overlook the personalized touch of using emojis!
 Tactfully using emojis or stickers in messages is an easy way to infuse personality and emotion into support interactions.

 The debate of which department should own social media has occurred since Facebook’s inception.
 By now your company likely has a process for addressing inbound support inquiries, product comments, customer posts, and outbound social engagement on your Facebook page, and whether it’s the role of customer service or marketing to jump in depending on the situation.

 Many, if not most, inbound messages you receive in Messenger will be support or pre-sale inquiries.
 Make sure to work closely with marketing to establish a protocol that ensures timely, knowledgeable responses by the right people.
 Or opt to have customer support own the Messenger platform all together!

 7. Launch This New Channel

 After Messenger is enabled, make sure customers can find you.
 Of course, your customers will be able to send you a message by clicking the “Send Message” button that’s now on your page.
-But it’s important to also make sure your business page user name (indicated with the @ symbol before it), is also set.
+But it’s important to also make sure your business page username (indicated with the @ symbol before it), is also set.
 This will help customers find your business on both Facebook and the stand-alone Messenger app.

 Ever wondered what those crazy blue circles were that you keep seeing in Messenger?
-These are Messenger Codes, which work similar to Messenger Links, but users scan the code using a phone camera to open a new message.
+These are Messenger Codes, which work similarly to Messenger Links, but users scan the code using a phone camera to open a new message.

-You can use Messenger Links and Codes in ads, on your website. or any other marketing channel to give your customers a direct line to engage with your company.
+You can use Messenger Links and Codes in ads, on your website, or any other marketing channel to give your customers a direct line to engage with your company.